RoboJediPL/PX4-Autopilot/docs/en/frames_rover/quadruped.md

 # or run Tools/setup/ubuntu.sh on Linux
 ```

+If you instead see an error that `px4_gz_plugins` is missing, the Gazebo models
+submodule was not initialized correctly.
+Run the same commands above to clone it
+again.

 This launches Gazebo with the `quadruped` world and model, including the
 `WheelEncoderSystem` plugin that publishes wheel encoder data for the rover
 controllers.